HomeReviewsTelios Review – Decentralized And Secure Email Service Provider

 End-to-end Encryption

-Telios uses the Open PGP encryption protocol to encrypt and store users’ metadata on the API server, which houses instructions on retrieving emails from the sender’s drive.
+Telios utilizes the OpenPGP encryption protocol to encrypt and store users’ metadata on the API server, which contains instructions for retrieving emails from the sender’s drive.

 Metadata encrypted includes timestamps, locations, and recipients’ RSA keys for decrypting the necessary information for retrieving email messages from the sender’s drive.

-Hence, messages sent are secured since the message remains in the sender’s local drive and is only decrypted by the recipient’s device.
+Hence, messages are secured since the message remains in the sender’s local drive and is only decrypted by the recipient’s device.

 Open-source Nature